Ceelog/phpdoc-en/src/ref/filesystem.md

 If an error occurs, <span class="function">fpassthru</span> returns **`false`**.
-Otherwise, <span class="function">fpassthru</span> returns the number of characters read from `handle` and passed through to the output.
+Otherwise, <span class="function">fpassthru</span> returns the number of characters read from `stream` and passed through to the output.

 ### Examples